 Air and (magnetic) dirt separator are placed perpendicular to the base tube / housing.

-Spirotubes completely fill the base tube / housing for an optimum hydraulic balance in the system
+Spirotubes completely fill the base tube / housing for an optimum hydraulic balance in the system.

+All incoming and outgoing pipes are equipped & capped with 1/2 inch plug holes for temperature measurement.

+The air-vent is engineered to contain a clean water chamber at the top of the unit against dirt contamination of the valve seat.

 Technical data: